 Although spaghetti squash does have some carbs, it is relatively minimal (5 grams per 1/2 cup), and it is oh-so-easy and delicious.
-Add some rehydrated heirloom sundried tomatoes, some butter and chicken broth and you’ve got a great low carb lunch.
-Add some prosciutto and broccoli and it turns into a great fall dinner.Jump to Recipe
+Add some rehydrated dried tomatoes, some butter and chicken broth and you’ve got a great low carb lunch or dinner side dish for Fall and Winter.

 Spaghetti Squash as a Substitute for Pasta